The X-ray department in the Dental Hospital receives the

 The department supports a large amount of student activity from

-the School of Dentistry at The University of Manchester.
-These are
+the Dental School at The University of Manchester.
+These are from

-from both under and post graduate courses.
-The department also
+both under and post graduate courses.
+The department also supports

-supports radiography students from the University of Salford.
-Both
+radiography students from the University of Salford.
+Both the BDS

 department to be completed as part of the course competencies.